soudev/knowledge.mine/stuff/nodejs.md

   * [[GitHub] matheusgimenez / down.yt](https://github.com/matheusgimenez/down.yt) - youtube downloader

+* [[GitHub] MaxGfeller / youtube-mp3](https://github.com/MaxGfeller/youtube-mp3) - npm module for downloading a youtube video as mp3 file.
+Download the audio from Youtube videos as mp3 file.
+This module uses youtube-mp3.org for the conversion.

 --

 * [Nodemailer](http://www.nodemailer.com/) - is an easy to use module to send e-mails with Node.JS (using SMTP or sendmail or Amazon SES or even your own method) and is unicode friendly - You can use any characters you like